navya-gupta-004/project2/README.md

 # New Project

-This project was created From local system and created by navya gupta .
+This project was created From local system and created by navya gupta and kajal gupta.